ZannatulMethela/ZannatulMethela.github.io/index.md

 ## About Me

-I am a prospective PhD student specializing in machine learning and deep learning, with a focus on healthcare applications.
+I am a prospective PhD student specializing in machine learning and deep learning, with a prior experience in healthcare applications.
 I completed my B.Sc. degree in Computer Science & Engineering from Rajshahi University of Engineering & Technology(RUET), Bangladesh.
 My research includes disease detection (breast cancer, COVID-19) and DNA post-translational modifications.
-I'm passionate about using AI to drive innovation in medical diagnostics.
+I'm passionate about using AI to drive innovation.

 ## Research Interests